aiisahik/gourmet-takehome-data/README.md

 The list of transactions are already sorted by date (earliest date first).

 ## Part 1: Finding Sequences of Transactions
 Create a function which analyzes the transactions and identify groups of transactions that are part of a sequence.
-A set of Transactions is considered a *"sequence"* if the following conditions are met:
+A set of Transactions is considered a *"sequence"* if *ALL* the following conditions are met:

 1. The transaction descriptions are similar